Hāmākua-Kohala Health

 Supporting Board Members of Hāmākua-Kohala Health

-Mr. Singh joined the Patient Care and Quality Improvement Committee in 2019 and serves as its Chair since 2020.
-He is delighted that the committed team at HKH vaccinated over 90% of the community against Covid.
-When taking a break, he enjoys hiking, singing, and traveling the planet.
-Ravi loves all forms of “woo-woo” and aims to get into interesting conversations with all kinds of weird and wonderful people.
-He doesn’t eat animals, loves cheese, electric vehicles, and life-enhancing ideas.
+When taking a break, he enjoys hiking, singing, and traveling.
+Ravi loves all forms of personal and spiritual enrichment and aims to get into interesting conversations with all kinds of wonderful people.
+He’s vegetarian, loves cheese, electric vehicles, and life-enhancing ideas.

 Jenna Geier – has spent 17 years in value based care delivery and healthcare technology.
 After receiving her bachelor’s in biology (summa cum laude), she spent 10 years supporting large health systems in quality, regulatory, and value based care.
 Jenna spent the next 7 years supporting oncology and primary care ACOs through technology and advisory services.
 She received her Divemaster training and certification from Jack’s Diving Locker (Kona) in 2019.